 Moderate Fibromyalgia generally results in a “Sub-Standard (Table Rating)”.

-We’ve found that most people with Moderate Fibromyalgia are evaluated on a case-by-case basis.
+I’ve found that most people with Moderate Fibromyalgia are evaluated on a case-by-case basis.
 So each applicant will receive a different Table Rating level.

 Rarely is an individual in this category completely declined for coverage altogether.